The rock spur enthroned by the former Sabiona Monastery is considered to be one of the most ancient pilgrimage sites of Tyrol

 Church of Our Lady open from July to October every Tuesday from 2 pm to 5 pm

-Monastery Church closed due to the closing of the monastery
+Monastery Church currently closed due to the closure of the monastery